Fasibru/Eisenhower_Project_Managemet/README.md

 So far the app was developed for Chrome but should run on other browsers as well although CSS prefixing isn't included yet.

 ## Prerequisites
 To make the app work there are a few things you have to do first and which are outlined below.
-Once you are settled and have started the app you can access it in the browser with <https://localhost:3000> (development) or <http://localhost:8080> (production).
+Once you are settled you can access the app in the browser with <https://localhost:3000> if you have started it with the development script (see respective section).
+The production build cannot be used locally since it's an HTTP server but the app relies on cookies with the secure flag set to true.
+The concept here is that I have deployed the production build on Heroku which serves the app via HTTPS so the cookies are set correctly.

 ### NodeJS
 You need an installation of [Node](https://nodejs.org/en/).
 I have used the 10.16.0 LTS version for the development.